mattermost/mattermost-handbook/operations/finance/deal-desk.md

 * Export Compliance

 To submit a request:
-1. Go to Salesforce Account page of respective end customer or partner
+1. Go to the Salesforce Account page of the respective end customer or partner.
-2. Cases -> New
+2. Select **Cases > New**.
-3. Select type: MSA, Evaluation, NDA, Partner, Pricing, Supplier Form
+3. Select type: MSA, Evaluation, NDA, Partner, Pricing, Supplier Form.
-4. Answer related questions
+4. Answer related questions.
-5. Submit
+5. Choose **Submit**
-6. Sales Ops reviews request
+6. Sales Ops reviews request:
-  * Pricing: analysis in Pricing Scenario Calculator (confidential - owned by Finance) and escalated according to Approval Matrix (see link below)
+  * **Pricing:** Analysis in Pricing Scenario Calculator (confidential - owned by Finance) and escalated according to Approval Matrix (see link below).
-  * Terms: escalated to Legal and approved by Finance; DocuSign to 1) a Contract Approval Owner for initial, 2) CEO for signature
+  * **Terms:** Escalated to Legal and approved by Finance; DocuSign to a Contract Approval Owner for initial and CEO for signature.
-  * NDAs / Supplier Forms: DocuSign to 1) a Contract Approval Owner for initial, 2) CEO for signature
+  * **NDAs/Supplier Forms:** DocuSign to a Contract Approval Owner for initial and CEO for signature.

-Deal Desk Manager: Elaine Yue (@elaine.yue)
+* Deal Desk Manager: Elaine Yue (@elaine.yue)

-Sr. Order Administration Specialist: Kaelyn Wright (@kaelyn.wright)
+* Sr. Order Administration Specialist: Kaelyn Wright (@kaelyn.wright)

 ## Where to find us